Oleh325/lviv-iot-java-labs/README.md

 Lab 4
 Task description:
 Convert a project with 2-3 labs' code so that its build can be done with maven.

+Lab 5
+Task description:
+In 5th lab it is necessary to write modular tests for the code of labs №2-4 and to reach a level of coverage by tests of 80%.